 After CDH Surgery

 After surgery, your child will be in the recovery room for an hour or so.
-Most babies then stay in our neonatal intensive care unit (NICU), where they get the high level of care they need.
+Most babies then stay in our Level IV neonatal intensive care unit (NICU), where they receive the highest level of care.
 When they're ready, they move to a regular hospital room.
+Seattle Children’s is the first hospital in Washington to have a Level IV NICU.

 The length of hospital stay for babies with CDH may be as short as a few days to as long as many months.
 This depends on factors like the extent of the surgery and how long it takes for your child to breathe well without a ventilator.